-This subject introduces students to policies and practice involved in criminal investigation.
-The subject will cover such issues as suspect identification, physical evidence, searches, crime scenes, rules of evidence, as well as general overviews of topical issues for criminal investigators.
-In addition, it will provide students with an understanding of the documents generated during criminal investigations, as well as working with others involved in the criminal justice system, such as pathologists, legal professionals, scenes of crime officers and uniformed police.
+This subject introduces you to the policies and practice involved in criminal investigation.
+You will cover such issues as suspect identification, physical evidence, searches, crime scenes, rules of evidence, as well as general overviews of topical issues for criminal investigators.
+Additionally, you will gain an understanding of the documents generated during criminal investigations, as well as working with others involved in the criminal justice system, such as pathologists, legal professionals, scenes of crime officers and uniformed police.

 |Faculty||Faculty of Society & Design|

-1. Advance understanding of the theory driving a criminal investigation in all aspects from note taking to interviewing and arrest.
+1. Demonstrate knowledge in all aspects of the criminal investigation from note-taking to interviewing and arrest.
 2. Apply this theory to a variety of practical situations at an advanced level.
-3. Develop critical thinking skills in relation to a variety of aspects of criminal investigation.
-4. Develop responsibility in relation to self and others.
+3. Demonstrate critical thinking skills in relation to a variety of aspects of criminal investigation.
+4. Demonstrate autonomy, well-developed judgement and responsibility.

 |Withdraw – Financial?||13/02/2021|